Alexandre Texier: International play

-Texier has played internationally for France at the junior and senior level.
-At the 2017 U18 World Championship he helped the French under-18 team win the tournament, earning promotion to the elite division for the first time in their history.
-Texier recorded five points in five games, and was named the tournament's top forward.

-He was expected to make his debut for the French senior team at the 2017 World Championship, which was co-hosted in Paris and Cologne, but a shoulder injury kept him out.
+As member of the French under-18 team, Texier led his country to victory at the 2017 U18 World Championship, earning promotion to the elite division for the first time in team history.
+For his part, he recorded five points in five games, and was named the tournament's top forward.
+Although expected to make his debut for the French senior national team at the ensuing World Championship, a shoulder injury kept him out of action.
 He played the following year for the senior team at the 2018 World Championship, becoming the third-youngest player in the tournament.
-He joined the French national team for the 2019 World Championship in which the France got relegated to Division I A after losing all of its seven games.
+Texier then joined the French national team for the 2019 World Championship in which his country was relegated after losing all of its games.